carolinetomo/fossil_placement_tests/fossilplacement.md

 Traditional linear morphometric measurements have long been employed in morphological phylogenetics, but are typically discretized to more easily analyze them alongside present-absence data.
 However, these transformations may decrease the amount of information in continuous datasets by binning fine-scaled variation into shared discrete categories, and are susceptible to the difficulties in modelling under the Mk model described above.
 Geometric morphometric data have shown utility in several previous phylogenetic studies using parsimony-based methods (González-José et al. 2008, Catalano and Goloboff 2010, Smith and Hendricks 2013), however, they have not gained substantial traction.
 This may be in part due to the lack of available tools to analyze continuous trait data in a probabilistic framework.

 The earliest studies investigating probabilistic methods of phylogenetic inference were developed using continuous characters modelled under Brownian Motion (BM) (Cavalli-Sforza and Edwards 1967, Felsenstein 1973).
 Due in part to the abundant discrete character data that became available with the emergence of DNA sequencing, these approaches were quickly overshadowed in popularity by discrete trait approaches based upon Markov nucleotide substitution models.
 Continuous trait models have since gained significant popularity in phylogenetic comparative methods, but still are rarely used for phylogenetic inference.
-As a result, few implementations exist, with only ContML in the PHYLIP package and RevBayes providing such functionality (cite phylip and revbayes).
+As a result, few implementations exist, with only ContML in the PHYLIP package and RevBayes providing such functionality (Hohna et al. 2016).
 The approaches used in these packages are also fairly minimalistic, with no real tailoring to the challenges that might be presented by empirical datasets.

 In this paper, I describe a new set of approaches that place fossils on molecular trees using quantitative characters modelled under BM.
 These methods seek to tackle some of the most pressing obstacles associated with the use of traditional and geometric morphometric data in phylogenetic inference.
 Using simulated data, I validate and explore the behavior of the implementation.
 I also analyze empirical datasets representing the Vitaceae family of flowering plants and carnivoran mammals (Jones et al. 2015) comprised of traditional and geometric morphometric measurements, respectively.
 These methods use Markov Chain Monte Carlo (MCMC) to infer the evolutionary placements of fossils and branch lengths.
 Although MCMC is generally associted with Bayesian inference, my implementation can perform inference both with and without the use of priors.
 It is thus philosophically agnostic, and offers exploration of a diverse range of options to best accommodate diverse morphometric datasets.
 These approaches are implemeted in the *cophymaru* package.